The Last Stag

 As I look out the window and admire the sea of clouds outside, I can only think of landing and begin my first tour of the capital city, Tokyo.
 I can’t wait to get out of this plane and see Kimiko for the first time since summer vacation began a week ago.
 Kimiko, or Kim as I usually call her, is my best friend.
 She returned to Japan to be with her parents who own and manage, to my delighted surprise, one of the best and most exclusive sushi restaurants in the city.
 My mouth waters heavily as I think of the delicacies I will get to eat there.
 My stomach can’t wait for it!

-“I hope you’ve enjoyed your flight,” says the pilot thought the speaker.
+“I hope you’ve enjoyed your flight,” says the pilot through the speaker.
 “We’ll be arriving to Tokyo in five minutes.
 Thank you for choosing Red Crane Airlines.
-It’s been our pleasure to fly with you.”
+It’s been our pleasure flying with you.”